The 10 Most Influential Ancient Greek Painters

 Parrhasius’s painting of Theseus took pride of place in the Capitol, Rome and his picture of the Demos, the personified people of Athens, was particularly famous.

-None of his works have survived and, as with all ancient Greek painters, are known only through descriptions by classical writers.
+None of his works have survived and as with all ancient Greek painters, he is known only through descriptions by classical writers.

 Along with his fellow painter; Mikon, Polygnotus was the most appreciated painter of classical Greece, nicknamed the ‘ethographos’, meaning, one who captures the mood and character of his subjects.

-The historian Pliny the Elder( first century AD), considered Polygnotus to be the first to paint women wearing colourful headdresses and adorned in transparent garments which revealed their shapely bodies.
+Polygnotus is considered to be the first to paint women adorned in transparent garments which revealed their shapely bodies.

-Polygnotus was a painter who gave a freer, more natural look to human faces, sometimes frowning and sometimes with open mouths, something which painters before him had not tried their hand at.
+He not only gave a freer, more natural look to human faces, sometimes frowning and sometimes with open mouths, something which painters before him had not tried their hand at, he also gave depth to his paintings.

 As a result of his superb work, Polygnotus was granted Athenian citizenship.
 (Ancient Greece wasn’t a single country or empire united under a single government, it was made up of a number of city-states).